What is a hospital-grade breast pump?

 Can I rent the Medela Symphony out of pocket?

-Yes!
-Renting the Medela Symphony through Aeroflow Breastpumps costs $75 per month.
-You will also need to purchase the Medela Symphony Double Pumping Kit in order to use your pump.
-You can ask your insurance company if they would be willing to reimburse you for the cost of your rental.
+You will also need to purchase the Medela Symphony Double Pumping Kit in order to use this pump.
+The kit includes flanges (also known as breast shields) and all of the other pump parts you will need for milk collection.
+You can ask also your insurance company if they would be willing to reimburse you for the cost of your rental.

 Does my insurance cover the Medela Symphony as a purchase?

-Still want information on a hospital grade breast pump?
-Contact our hospital grade breast pump specialist at mailto:email@example.com, or call us at 844-867-9890.
-If you feel a double electric breast pump will meet your needs, click on the Qualify Now button below.
+For more information, please contact our hospital-grade breast pump specialists at email@example.com or call us at 844-867-9890.
+If you feel a double electric breast pump will meet your pumping needs, please fill out our Qualify Through Insurance Form today!